Mitsubishi Toppo: Minica Toppo (first generation)

 Based on the Minica, the tall three-door MPV model was introduced in February 1990.
 While Kei car standards had been altered for 1990, allowing for a 10 cm increase in length and an increase in displacement to 660 cc, the Toppo, being developed before the new regulations were finalized, was unable to take full advantage of these and ended up 4 cm shorter than other kei cars.
 This was rectified along with a minor facelift in January 1992.
 The Minica Toppo only ever received the new 657 cc 3G83 engine, with optional four-wheel drive.
 The Minica Toppo was available both as a commercial vehicle and as a better equipped passenger model.
 The car's body is asymmetric, with the left (offside) door being longer than the driver's side door to provide better entry to the rear seat from the safer side of the car.

 The most basic "Toppo C" was a strict two-seater with blanked out rear side windows, equipped with a four-speed manual and a minimum of equipment.
 In the original commercial vehicle lineup, the C was accompanied by the U, U2, and the four-wheel drive U2-4 models.
 The introductory passenger version lineup started with the lowest priced B, followed by the Q, the Q2, and the four-wheel drive Q2-4.

 Model codes are H22A/H27A for the passenger models, H22V/H27V for van models.
 H22 is front-wheel drive, H27 is four-wheel drive.
 Commercial use models and the lower-end passenger versions received a carburetted SOHC engine with 40 PS at 6000 rpm.
 Van models were uncatalyzed until May 1991.
-Passenger versions were also offered with a carburetted DOHC 15-valve engine (5 valves per cylinder) with 46 PS at 7000 rpm or a fuel injected variant with 52 PS at 7500 rpm.
+Passenger versions were also offered with a carbureted DOHC 15-valve engine (5 valves per cylinder) with 46 PS at 7000 rpm or a fuel injected variant with 52 PS at 7500 rpm.
 After the January 1992 facelift, the turbocharged Minica Toppo Qt Canvas Top was added, with 64 PS at 7000 rpm from the same engine used in the sporty Minica Dangan ZZ.